Naomi Scott: Career

+Early work and recognition (2008–2018)

 Scott was discovered by British pop singer Kéllé Bryan from the girl group Eternal, who signed her as a client.
 She went to work with British songwriters and producers Xenomania.
-In 2014, the YouTube channel "Reload" published two videos featuring her, as part of their "Reload Sessions" series.
-Her first major acting role was a Disney Channel UK series Life Bites.
+Her first major acting role was Disney Channel UK series Life Bites.

-In 2010, she was cast as Mohini "Mo" Banjaree in the 2011 Disney Channel original film Lemonade Mouth, her first role in an American production.
+In 2010, she was cast as Mohini "Mo" Banjaree in the acclaimed 2011 Disney Channel original film Lemonade Mouth, her first role in an American production.
+She told Collider that "I [also] remember being introduced to craft services for the first time.
+And for me, it’s this US production and I was like, oh my gosh, they have a trolley of candy that just came around!
+And to me I just thought, I’ve made it.
+This is what I’ve wanted.
+This is what it’s all about.
+It’s all about candy on a trolley."
+Khalid McCalla of The Oberlin Review believed that Scott "absolutely crushes it."
+She additionally contributed vocals to the film's commercially successful soundtrack.
+The song "She's So Gone" featured Scott on lead vocals; it was included on Billboard's list of "The 100 Greatest Disney Songs of All Time".
 That same year she was cast as Maddy Shannon in the science fiction series Terra Nova, which premiered in September 2011 on Fox.
 The series was not renewed for a second season.

 In 2013, Scott appeared in the music video for the song "Hurricane", by her Lemonade Mouth co-star Bridgit Mendler.
 In August 2014, she independently released her debut EP Invisible Division.
 Scott was cast as Ryoko in Ridley Scott's The Martian.
-She filmed her scenes but most of them were removed from the final cut, effectively making her an "extra" in the film.
+She filmed her scenes but most of them (including every scene where Scott speaks) were removed from the final cut, effectively making her an "extra" in the film.
+In 2014, the YouTube channel "Reload" published two videos featuring her, as part of their "Reload Sessions" series.

 Screen International selected Scott as one of their 2015 Stars of Tomorrow.
 In October, she was cast in a co-leading role as Kimberly Hart, the Pink Ranger, in Power Rangers (2017), a film adaptation of the TV series of the same name.
 The film was released on 24 March 2017, and earned Scott a Teen Choice Award nomination.
 The film was met with mixed reviews upon release and was a box office disappointment, grossing $142 million worldwide against a budget of $105 million.